 - Spend at least a day in the city itself.
 There are a few historical monuments and religious sites which are worth a visit.
 Most recommended is the Taoist temple and the Metropolitan Cathedral.

 - Kawasan falls and Ösmena Peak are also very close to the city and make for a great day tour.
-The Falls in particular are one of the most impressive in the Philippines, and a perfect adventure for families.
+The Falls, in particular, is one of the most impressive in the Philippines, and a perfect adventure for families.

 Bohol is actually even more popular than Palawan, but there are far fewer tourists here.
 The airport at Tagbilaran serves as a direct line from Seoul, so many Asia-based tourists come here for weekend getaways.
 They typically concentrate around the area called Panglao and Alona beach, which is very similar to Boracay’s White beach.